kanthimathi-2303/ALU_UVM/README.md

 # ALU_UVM
-ChatGPT said: A UVM-driven verification setup for an ALU design, incorporating a structured testbench, a mix of directed and random stimulus generation, assertion-based checks, and functional coverage to ensure comprehensive validation of all arithmetic and logical functionalities.
+A UVM-driven verification setup for an ALU design, incorporating a structured testbench, a mix of directed and random stimulus generation, assertion-based checks, and functional coverage to ensure comprehensive validation of all arithmetic and logical functionalities.